-"To build 18 holes of golf on 325 acres, typically you build on less than half that," said Southern Dunes General Manager Garrett Wallace.
+"To build 18 holes of golf on 325 acres, typically you build on less than half that," Ak-Chin Southern Dunes General Manager Garrett Wallace said.
 "And usually what drives where a golf hole is placed is where you're going to put lots.
 In this case, Brian Curley was able to design golf where he wanted golf to be and not have to worry about homes."

 "We had the freedom of space to be able to do that," Wallace said.
 "There are very few holes on the golf course where you can miss a shot and your ball ends up on another hole."